arlowontprogram/pluc/README.md

 Users should be able to pickup any file and just drop it in their project:

-* All the files are written in pure Lua, version 5.3 and above (tested on 5.3.4).
-Lua 5.3 is required since bit operators and string pack/unpack are extensively used.
+* Original file were written in pure Lua, verion 5.3 and above (since bit operators, string pack/unpack are extensively used)

-* The files should not require any third-party library or C extension beyond the standard Lua 5.3 library.
+* Rewritten to work with LuaU

 * The files should not define any global.
 When required, they should just return a table with the algorithm's functions and constants.